cardano-foundation/CIPs/CIP-????/README.md

 The content of the payload will be included in the protected header of the COSESign1 signature, hence the content effects directly the behavior and security of the system.
 The payload MUST have the following fields:

-1. The field ```url``` MUST contain the full path to the endpoint, where the payload will be processed.
+1. The field `url` MUST contain the full path to the endpoint, where the payload will be processed.

-2. Sometimes, the endpoint ```url``` field is not enough to determine its purpose.
+2. Sometimes, the endpoint `url` field is not enough to determine its purpose.
 The user should understand perfectly the objective of the payload which he or she is signing.
-That's why the payload MUST contain an ```action``` field with a descriptive text containing the purpose of the payload.
+That's why the payload MUST contain an `action` field with a descriptive text containing the purpose of the payload.

 3. The payload MUST include a UNIX timestamp.
-The ```timestamp``` field is used as a nonce and a mark for the payload expiration.
-This field is very imporant in case the payload is compromised.
+The `timestamp` field is used as a nonce and a mark for the payload expiration.
+This field is very important in case the payload is compromised.

 Additional fields MAY be included in the payload.
 Depending on the process, it could be useful to include some aditional fields in the protected header of the signature.
 For example, the email information should be included in the protected header in a registration request.
 In that way, this payload can be used only to register that specific email and it can not be tampered.